jordipbou/pangolin/README.md

 		m map ( [A] [P] -- <P applied to each item in A> ) z zip ( [A] [B] [P] -- <P applied to each A and B pairs> ) { left fold ( [A] [P] -- n )
+		.{ left fold with initial argument
 		} right fold ( [A] [P] -- n )
+		.} right fold with initial argument
 		f filter ( [A] [P] -- <array with only the items that pass predicate P> )

     'c character literal ( -- c )